Following are the Uses of Norethisterone Tablet 5mg

 – New onset of migraine-type headache

 Progestogens may cause fluid retention.
-Special care should be taken when prescribing norethisterone in patients with conditions which might be aggravated by this factor:
+Special care should be taken when prescribing norethisterone in patients with conditions that might be aggravated by this factor:

 – Epilepsy